zkCohort/zk_deck_shuffle/README.md

 To execute this Aleo program, run:

-The program consideres the following 8 bit values as standard card values but values can be changed in size up to 128 bits:
+The program considers the following 8 bit values as standard card values but values can be changed in size up to 128 bits:
 63u8..12u8 (63 representing the left most bit in a u64 flipped to 1 and all 0's to the right, and 62 representing 010000... and so on)

 ```bash